awsdocs/aws-codedeploy-user-guide/doc_source/deployments-create-ecs-cli.md

 For AWS Lambda deployment revision templates, see [Add an AppSpec File for an AWS Lambda Deployment](application-revisions-appspec-file.md#add-appspec-file-lambda)\.
 For an example revision, see [ AppSpec File Example for an AWS Lambda Deployment ](reference-appspec-file-example.md#appspec-file-example-lambda)\.

-To track the status of your deployment, see [View AWS CodeDeployDeployment Details ](deployments-view-details.md)\.
+To track the status of your deployment, see [View CodeDeployDeployment Details ](deployments-view-details.md)\.